Better Plastics Cleaning

 Plating and painting on plastic substrates makes up a substantial part of many shops’ work.
 And starting with a clean surface is one of the keys to minimizing defects, no matter the substrate or type of finish the parts require.

-According to Henkel Corp.
-(Madison Heights, MI), most plastics cleaners used today are acidic products based on phosphoric acid that operate over a narrow pH range of 2.5–3.5.
+According to Henkel Corporation (Madison Heights, MI), most plastics cleaners used today are acidic products based on phosphoric acid that operate over a narrow pH range of 2.5–3.5.
 They operate in multi-stage systems typically consisting of preclean, rinse, cleaning, and multiple rinse stages.
 Although the materials do an adequate job of cleaning most common soils, they may attack carbon steel tanks and equipment, Henkel says.
 They also generate phosphates, necessitating waste treatment before discharge to the local sewer or water system.

-Now Henkel has developed what it says is the first cleaner for plastics that removes contaminants at lower temperatures to reduce costs, save energy and decrease the environmental impact of finishing.
+Now Henkel Corporation has developed what it says is the first cleaner for plastics that removes contaminants at lower temperatures to reduce costs, save energy and decrease the environmental impact of finishing.

 The company’s P3 Polyprep 110 cleaner, on the other hand, is solvent- and phosphate-free.
 It’s said to combine exceptional cleaning properties with a lower operating temperature that reduces operating costs.
 According to Henkel, most plastics cleaners require bath temperatures of 140°F or above.
 The new cleaner is effective at temperatures as low as 110°F.